What Is CQ?…an important form of intelligence

 Namely, we have our set of lenses and everything must correspond with our understanding of things or else!!

-Yet, if we can incorporate a theory of coherence into our lives, which “regards truth as coherence within some specified set of propositions or beliefs,” we will be more apt to see meaning in experiential encounters with others and find uniformity in the mold in which humanity crafts said meaning.
+Yet, if we can incorporate a theory of coherence into our lives, that “regards truth as coherence within some specified set of propositions or beliefs,” we will be more apt to see meaning in experiential encounters with others and find uniformity in the mold that humanity crafts said meaning.

 What Is CQ?
 CQ Quiz

 Begin your adventure today by checking your cultural quotient (CQ) This will give you a score of your current grasp of the global cultural web and your reach i.e. your cultural intelligence.